 There is a need for proper blade tensioning so that the machine remains safe to use and accurate.
 Consistency is key in cutting.
 Straight, uniform, and smooth cuts have to be maintained.
 The spring tightens the blade, and a tensile force of up to 20,000psi is applied.
 However, it goes up to 30,000 psi.
 You may use a bi-metal saw blade as they are stronger.

-The motor is like the CPU of a computer.
-That is important before you buy a saw.
+The motor is like the CPU of a computer, which is important before you buy a saw.
 It should be strong enough to withstand the pressure that comes with different types of materials.
-A motor with a cooling system is what I recommend since it is zero tolerance to noise.
+A motor with a cooling system is what I recommend since it has zero tolerance for noise.
 Mechanically braked motors are safe and efficient as they can stop the machine in 10 seconds.

 - They both make a mess during the operation.